hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

   can be used for decommissioning purposes.

 - `shared_image_gallery_replica_count` (int64) - The number of replicas of the Image Version to be created per region defined in `replication_regions`.
-  Users using `target_region` blocks can specify individual replica counts per region.
+  Users using `target_region` blocks can specify individual replica counts per region using the `replicas` field.

 - `shared_gallery_image_version_exclude_from_latest` (bool) - If set to true, Virtual Machines deployed from the latest version of the
   Image Definition won't use this Image Version.